 Jussie Smollett: Full timeline of alleged hate crime on "Empire" actor

-The alleged attack of "Empire" actor Jussie Smollett has sprawled into a three-week saga of confusing reports and contradictions.
-Smollett, who is black and gay, maintains that he was the victim of a brutal hate crime.
-But following the arrest and subsequent release of two men in connection with the incident, the Chicago Police Department said new information had "shifted" the investigation.
+The alleged attack on "Empire" actor Jussie Smollett has sprawled into a saga of confusing reports and contradictions.
+Smollett, who is black and openly gay, maintains he was the victim of a brutal hate crime in late January.
+But after a daily array of twists and turns, he became a suspect, and is now charged with a felony for allegedly filing a false police report.

 Police confirm to CBS News that in second interview with police, Smollett told detectives his attackers yelled "This is MAGA country."